-Each non-employee director elected or appointed to the Board following the 2014 annual general meeting of shareholders must retire at the annual general meeting immediately following his or her 70th birthday.
-Directors who change the occupation they held when initially elected must offer to resign from the Board promptly following such change.
+Non-employee directors who change the occupation they held when initially elected must offer to resign from the Board promptly following such change.
 At that time, the Corporate Governance and Nominating Committee will review the continued appropriateness of Board membership under the new circumstances and make a recommendation to the Board.
 Employee directors, including the CEO, must retire from the Board at the time of a change in their status as an officer of the Company, unless the policy is waived by the Board.